Pennan is the Jewel of the Morayshire coast.

 Pennan, although not having a shop, (there is one 2 miles away), does have a pub.

-The pub which was originally two fishermen's cottages now has a menu which would do credit to a five-star hotel.
+The pub which was originally two fishermen's cottages now has a menu that would do credit to a five-star hotel.

-Things to do include golfing on the many golf courses in the area and along the coast, horse riding, visiting the lighthouse museum in Fraserburgh and an aqua marina in Banff and very artistic and interesting craft studios.
+Things to do include golfing on the many golf courses in the area and along the coast, horse riding, visiting the Kinnaird Head Lighthouse Museum in Fraserburgh, the Macduff Marine Aquarium, and some very artistic and interesting craft studios.

 Walking the coastal routes along the cliffs and the beach or watching the abundance of wildlife including sea birds of many varieties, dolphins and seals and even the odd whale.